olerichter00/artsy-open-raycast-extension/README.md

 ## Artsy Open Raycast Extension

-Open artsy.net URLs in the simulator or browser
+Open artsy.net URLs in the simulator or browser with Raycast.